lize-alberts/lize-alberts.github.io/content/authors/admin/_index.md

     at Stellenbosch University's Unit for the Ethics of Technology, and a Research Assistant at Leverhulme Centre for the Future of Intelligence at Cambridge </a>.
 {style="text-align: justify;"}

-With a unique multi-disciplinary background, I work at the intersection of computer science, user-centered design, empirical social scientific research, linguistics, philosophy, cognitive science, and behavioural science.
+With a unique multi-disciplinary background, I work at the intersection of computer science, user-centred design, empirical social scientific research, linguistics, philosophy, cognitive science, and behavioural science.
 By integrating these diverse perspectives—social, technical, conceptual, and theoretical—I work towards responsible AI development in ways that are practical, grounded, and analytically rigorous.
 {style="text-align: justify;"}

 <!-- Aside from a D.Phil. in Computer Science and an M.A. by thesis (140-pages) in Philosophy, I have over six years' experience teaching university courses across computer science, engineering and the humanities.
 Holding myself accountable to the standards of rigour of multiple disciplines has helped me appreciate how important, but tricky it is for researchers in AI to bridge relevant domains and engage with ethics in ways that do not merely pay lip service.
 As a fast-changing area with few established guidelines, it requires continuous critical reflection; fast skill and knowledge acquisition; multi-perspectival evaluation; and creative reimagining.
 My research lies this intersection.